olefirenko/vue-google-autocomplete/README.md

 #### placeholder
 Type: `String`
-Default: `Start typing`
+Default: `Search Address`

 The input field will get this placeholder text.
+Note that the input field will also get a label  with the same text.

 #### disabled
 Type: `Boolean`